Inteli-College/2025-1A-T02-G54-PUBLICO/Module_1_PR/Public_Report_Modulo2.md

 ## Executive Summary

-Nautic.AI is an innovative autonomous maritime rescue solution designed to significantly reduce response times in emergency situations.
-This second version of the report summarizes the development work completed during the current module, highlighting advances in hardware prototyping, documentation, and software structuring.
+Nautic.AI is an innovative maritime rescue solution designed to drastically reduce emergency response times.
+This second report version summarizes the main development achievements of the current module, with a focus on hardware prototyping, technical documentation, and software architecture.
+The buoy is guided by remote control via transmitter, ensuring precise and responsive operation during rescue missions.

 **Key updates in this version:**
 - Improved documentation and organization of SolidWorks and Arduino files, now clearly marked as backup and referenced in the project structure.
-- Enhanced MVP documentation, including images of the turbine and motor, and a more detailed technical development plan.
+- Enhanced MVP documentation, including images and technical details of the turbine and motor, plus a more robust technical development plan.
-- Updated progress metrics and technical architecture based on the latest sprint.
+- Updated progress metrics and technical architecture reflecting the latest sprint.

+---

 ## 1. Blue Ocean Strategy

-The diagram below shows our innovation strategy, divided into four quadrants:
+The diagram below illustrates our innovation strategy, divided into four quadrants:
-- **Create**: New unique features of Nautic.AI
+- **Create**: New features introduced by Nautic.AI (e.g., remote-controlled rescue buoy)
-- **Increase**: Aspects we are improving
+- **Increase**: Aspects we are enhancing
 - **Reduce**: Elements we are minimizing
-- **Eliminate**: Features we removed from the traditional model
+- **Eliminate**: Features removed from traditional models

 ```mermaid
 graph TD